euro-hpc-pl/SpinGlassPEPS.jl/docs/src/algorithm.md

 <img src="../images/bb.png" width="200%" class="center"/>
 ```
 ## Tensor network contractions for optimization problems
 Branch and bound search relies on the calculation of conditional probabilities.
 To that end, we use tensor network techniques.
 Conditional probabilities are obtained by contracting a PEPS tensor network, which, although an NP-hard problem, can be computed approximately.
-The approach utilized is boundary MPS-MPO, which involves contracting a tensor network row by row and truncating the bond dimension.
+The approach utilized in `SpinGlassPEPS.jl` is boundary matrix product state (MPS) illustrated in the figure below.
+Tensors in the pink box are approximated by matrix product state with truncated bond dimension.
+In each step, a product of boundary MPS from the previous row and the matrix product operator (MPO) formed by the next row of tensors, is approximated by a new boundary MPS of limited bond dimension.

+!!! info
+    In `SpinGlassPEPS.jl` one can use two types of approximating boundary MPS.
+More information you can find in the section [Search parameters](sge/params.md).

 ```@raw html
 <img src="../images/prob.png" width="150%" class="center"/>